Waking Ned

 Waking Ned (titled Waking Ned Devine in North America) is a 1998 comedy film written and directed by Kirk Jones and starring Ian Bannen, David Kelly, and Fionnula Flanagan.
-Kelly was nominated for a Screen Actors Guild Award for his role as Michael O'Sullivan.
-The story is set in Ireland but was filmed in the nearby Isle of Man.
+The film follows a group of townspeople who attempt to claim the money of a recently deceased lottery winner.
+Although set in Ireland, it was filmed in the nearby Isle of Man.

-It was distributed in North America and United Kingdom by Fox Searchlight Pictures.
+The film was distributed in North America and United Kingdom by Fox Searchlight Pictures.
+A stage musical adaption is expected to premiere in 2027.

 Plot

 When word reaches Jackie O'Shea and Michael O'Sullivan, two elderly best friends, that someone in Tulaigh Mhór (Tullymore), their tiny Irish village of 52 people, has won the Irish National Lottery, they, along with Jackie's wife Annie, plot to discover the identity of the winner.
 They obtain a list of lottery customers from Mrs. Kennedy at the post office and invite the potential winners to a chicken dinner, where they attempt to get the winner to reveal him- or herself.
 After everyone has left and they are no closer to an answer, Annie realises that one person did not come to the dinner, so Jackie pays a late-night visit to the only absentee: Ned Devine.
 He finds Ned in his home in front of the TV, still holding the ticket in his hand, a smile on his face and dead from shock.
 That same night, Jackie has a dream that the deceased Ned wants to share the winnings with his friends, as he has no family to claim the ticket.
 Jackie wakes up after the dream, and before dawn, he and Michael return to Ned's house to gather Ned's personal information so they can claim the winnings for themselves.

 Elsewhere in the village, Maggie O'Toole continues to spurn the romantic interests of her old flame, "Pig" Finn, a local pig farmer.
 Finn is convinced they belong together, as he thinks he is the father of her son Maurice, but she cannot abide him due to his ever-present odour of pigs.
 Finn has a romantic rival in Pat Mulligan.